Central North Weather

 Central North Forecast

-Friday Mostly sunny day.
-Areas of morning frost.
-Slight (30%) chance of a shower in the evening.
-Light winds becoming W/NW 15 to 25 km/h during the day then becoming NW 25 to 35 km/h during the evening.
+Monday Mostly sunny.
+The chance of morning fog.
+Slight (20%) chance of a shower near the coast in the evening.
+Near zero chance of rain elsewhere.
+Light winds becoming NW 25 to 35 km/h during the morning then becoming light during the evening.

 Central North Weather Forecasts